ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 ## Scripting

+### Visual Studio Code Extension

+We published [an extension](https://marketplace.visualstudio.com/items?itemName=cjamcl.zquest-lsp) for the popular text editor VS Code.
+With this, you will get warning / error underlines for your ZScript scripts right in the text editor, along with some nice colored syntax highlighting.

 ### Script Types
 * `Global` scripts have some new slots:
   * `onContinue` was renamed to `onSaveLoad` to more accurately reflect when it runs